A Multilevel Method for Self-Concordant Minimization: Multilevel Models for Unconstrained Optimization

-The above idea when constructing the coarse model is typical and it has been followed by many authors \cite{ho2019newton, MR2587737, gratton2008recursive}.
 In addition to the first-order coherency condition, we also assume that the coarse model is \textit{second-order coherent}, i.e., $ \nabla^2 \psi_H (\w{x}_{H,0}) = \w{R} \nabla^2 f_h (\w{x}_{h,k}) \w{P}$.
 Later we discuss how the so-called \textit{Galerkin} model satisfies both first- and second-order coherency conditions.